-Trump urges Chicago to implement ‘stop and frisk’ policy
+Donald Trump urges Chicago to implement ‘stop and frisk’ policy

 President Trump on Monday urged Chicago officials to the implement the controversial police practice known as “stop and frisk” to curb the gun violence plaguing the city.

-“It works and it was meant for problems like Chicago,” Mr. Trump said while addressing the International Association of Chiefs of Police in Orlando, Florida.
+“It works, and it was meant for problems like Chicago,” Mr. Trump said while addressing the International Association of Chiefs of Police in Orlando, Florida.

 The president focused on his view that stop and frisk could help reduce violent crime in Chicago.
-Stop and frisk is a method in which police stop, question and frisk any individual they believe may have committed a crime or engaging in suspicious behavior.
+Stop and frisk is a method in which police stop, question and frisk any individual they believe may have committed a crime or who is engaging in suspicious behavior.

-He said the policy worked in New York in the late 1990s and early 2000s when it was put into action by former Mayor Rudolph Giuliani, who is now Mr. Trump’s personal attorney.
+He said the policy worked in New York in the late 1990s and early 2000s when it was put into action by former Mayor Rudolph W. Giuliani, who is now one of Mr. Trump’s attorneys.

 Mr. Trump said New York went from an “unacceptably” dangerous city to among the safest in the country.